rancher/rke2/docs/cis_self_assessment.md

 Verify that the `--encryption-provider-config` argument is set to a EncryptionConfigfile.
 Additionally, ensure that the `EncryptionConfigfile` has all the desired resources covered especially any secrets.

 **Remediation:**
 By default, RKE2 sets the `--encryption-provider-config` argument explicitly.
 No manual remediation needed.
+RKE2's default encryption provider config file is located at `/var/lib/rancher/rke2/server/cred/encryption-config.json` and is configured to encrypt secrets.

 #### 1.2.34